+(4) Provide personnel, except that the requesting eligible procurement unit may pay the public procurement unit, providing the personnel the direct and indirect cost of the personnel, in accordance with the agreement.

-(5) On request, make available to other public procurement units informational, technical or other services that may assist in improving the efficiency or economy of procurement.
-The public procurement unit furnishing the informational or technical services has the right to request reimbursement for the reasonable and necessary costs of providing such services.
-(D) (C) The activities described in subsections (B) (A) (1) and (C) (1) through (C) (4) through ($\frac{5}{2}$) do not limit the activities of parties under a cooperative purchasing agreement.
+- (D) The activities described in subsections (A) (1) and (C) (1) through (C) (4) do not limit the activities of parties under a cooperative purchasing agreement.